Skip to content

 How long after the first rhinoplasty can I have the revision?

 I recommend waiting at least twelve months.
-This period allows residual swelling to completely disappear, scar tissue to mature, and the definitive result of the first surgery to manifest.
+This period allows residual swelling to completely disappear, scar tissue to mature, and the final result of the first surgery to manifest.
 Operating before this timeframe increases the risk of complications and makes it difficult to accurately assess what needs to be corrected.

 Is the scar on the columella visible?